Richard Baxter: Monuments

 Baxter's House in Bridgnorth is still standing near the High Street with a name plaque on the front.

 The Richard Baxter Monument in the civic parish of Wolverley and Cookley (neighbouring Kidderminster) was built around 1850 in memory of Baxter.
 It is a Grade II listed structure and resides on a hilltop on Blakeshall Common.

-The Baxter Monument is a Grade II listed structure in Kidderminster.
 This tribute of general esteem was erected nearly two centuries after Baxter's death, sculpted by Sir Thomas Brock and unveiled 28 July 1875.
 Originally in the Bull Ring, it was moved to its present site outside St Mary's parish church in March 1967.

 The Baxter Monument in Rowton, Shropshire (the village of his birth) is a squat stone obelisk with a bronze plaque on which is written "Richard Baxter great divine author and eminent citizen of the 17th century.
 Son of Richard Baxter and Beatrice née Adney born here in Rowton AD 1615.
 Died in London 1691".
 It resides on a triangle of grass at the centre of the village and is probably of late 19th century construction.
 It was designated a Grade II listed structure in 1983.

 There is a portrait of Baxter in Dr Williams's Library, Gordon Square, London.

 Baxter House, a boarding house at Old Swinford Hospital school in Stourbridge, is named after him.
 In Kidderminster, Baxter College (formerly Harry Cheshire High School), and a public park, Baxter Gardens, are both named after him.